 Palmetto Tree (Sabal Palmetto)

-The palmetto tree is quite beloved in our part of the world.
 Also referred to as the cabbage-palm, sabal palm, or Carolina palmetto, this is the state tree of South Carolina.
 You’ll find it on the state flag as well as at many homes around the state.

 These trees are native in the lowlands and coastal areas of the southern United States.
 However, these trees are hardy and very adaptable to our area’s weather and ground conditions.
 The key is to have your palmetto trees professionally installed by a landscaping firm that specializes in tropical plants.
 Lee’s Nursery & Landscaping has the expertise to give your palmettos the best chance for success.